 - come back some time after you were first treated

-If you have advanced cancer it may not be possible to cure it.
-But even if your cancer can't be cured, there is usually treatment available to control your symptoms.
+If you have advanced cancer, it may not be possible to cure it.
+Your doctor will offer treatments that can help to control your symptoms.

 Diet problems in advanced cancer